fabiovitalba/intro-to-db-final-project/README.md

 Follow the installation instructions and run the application locally.

 ## 5. Known issues
-- **Most inputs are not validated with the SQL Database:** This issue appears in almost all inputs, since most are just taken "as-is" and passed directly to the Query.
+- **Most inputs are not validated before being passed to the SQL Database:** This issue appears in almost all inputs, since most are just taken "as-is" and passed directly to the Query.
 This results in unwanted behaviour like:
   - If you try to assign a non-existing Task, this will work --> An UPDATE is executed, which will update NO TUPLES, therefore the SQL statement is valid and throws no errors.
-- **SQL Database constraints are not updated:** After the project discussion on the 18.02.2025 I revisited the requirements and improved the constraints for the Restructured Schema.
+- **SQL Database constraints are not updated with latest specification:** After the project discussion on the 18.02.2025 I revisited the requirements and improved the constraints for the Restructured Schema.
 This led to the introduction of a few new constraints, that are now NOT REPRESENTED in the SQL file in this project.
 - **Task Restructuring required:** The Task Table contains many attributes and could probably be improved on.
 Some examples include:
   - Adding a constraint for completionDate to be `NOT NULL` whenever status = `'completed'`.
   - Adding a constraint for dateReleased to be `NOT NULL` whenever status != `not authorized`.